aiXpertLab/AI-Powered-Automatically-Customize-Cover-Letter/README.md

 - [Intuitive User Interface](#architecture)

 You will get Unlock Your Personalized AI Assistant Effortlessly: Scrape, Upload, and Go.

+> [!WARNING]
+> **Website Scraping Policy**
+>
+> This project utilizes web scraping techniques to gather data from various websites.
+It's important to note that not all websites allow scraping, and some may have strict policies against it.
+>
+> **Before using this project**
+>
+> Take the time to carefully read and understand the scraping policies of each website from which you intend to scrape data.
+These policies can usually be found in the website's terms of service or robots.txt file.
+>
+> **Comply with Policies**
+>
+>Ensure that you comply with the scraping policies of each website.
+Violating these policies could lead to consequences such as account restrictions, IP bans, or legal action.

+> [!NOTE] Disclaimer
+>This project is provided for general-purpose use, and we do not take responsibility for any consequences resulting from the misuse of web scraping techniques.
+Users are solely responsible for ensuring compliance with website scraping policies and any associated risks.

 # Project Overview